rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 1. The "Testing" directory in the lab resources contains subdirectories with a total of 30 different images for testing.
 Perform additional quick tests using these images until you are satisfied that the model is reasonably adept at predicting whether an image contains a polar bear.

-1. Return to the "Performance" tab in your project and click **Make default** to make sure the latest iteration of the model is the default iteration (the one that will be invoked by REST calls).
+1. Return to the "Performance" tab in your project and click **Make default** to make sure the latest iteration of the model is the default iteration (the one that will be exposed as a Web service).
 Then click **Prediction URL**.

 	![Specifying the default iteration](Images/prediction-url.png)

     _Specifying the default iteration_

-1. The ensuing dialog lists two URLs: one for uploading images via URL, and another for uploading local images.
+1. The ensuing dialog lists two URLs: one for uploading images via URL, and another for uploading images as byte streams.
 Copy the former to the clipboard, and then paste it into your favorite text editor so you can retrieve it later.
 Do the same for the ```Prediction-Key``` value underneath the URL.
-This value must be passed in each call to the URL above.
+This value must be passed in each call to the prediction URL.

 	![Copying the Prediction API URL](Images/copy-prediction-url.png)

     _Copying the Prediction API URL_

-You now have a machine-learning model that can discern whether an image contains a polar bear, as well as a URL for invoking the model using REST calls and an API key for authenticating calls.
+You now have a machine-learning model that can discern whether an image contains a polar bear, as well as a URL and API key for invoking the model.
 The next step is create a database for storing the results of those calls.

 <a name="Exercise3"></a>
 ## Exercise 3: Create an Azure SQL database ##